sumeshpremraj/sumeshpremraj.github.io/content/_index.md

 ---
-date: 2021-11-08
+date: 2024-01-05
 ---

-I'm **Sumesh Premraj**.
+Hello, I'm **Sumesh Premraj**.

 I'm a tinkerer at heart, and I love building reliable large scale systems.

-I am currently working as an SRE on data streaming and ingestion infrastructure for a tech company.
+I am currently working as a Senior Platform Engineer for a tech company.

-Previously, I worked as an SRE in LinkedIn and Microsoft.
+Previously, I worked as an SRE in LinkedIn, Microsoft and a few startups.

 With my colleages at LinkedIn, I co-authored the [School of SRE](http://linkedin.github.io/school-of-sre), an open-source curriculum for aspiring site reliability engineers.